Justice Department investigators find 6 more documents marked classified in search of Biden's Delaware home, attorney says

 This comes after roughly 10 documents bearing classification markings were discovered by Mr. Biden's personal lawyers at the Penn Biden Center on Nov.
 2. Other records marked classified were also found in the garage at the president's Wilmington home in late December, though the White House did not disclose the discovery until last week.

-Mr. Biden told reporters in California Thursday that he "has no regrets" on the handling of the documents which have been discovered.
-When asked why the White House didn't disclose the existence of the documents in November before the midterm elections, told reporters he thinks they're going to find out "there's no there there."
+Mr. Biden told reporters in California Thursday that he "has no regrets" about the handling of the documents that had been discovered.
+When asked why the White House didn't disclose the existence of the documents in November, before the midterm elections, he told reporters he thinks they're going to find out "there's no there there."

 for more features.